 However, not many dive skippers or dive masters in places like the Caribbean or the Red Sea take to divers with divers knives.
 Most are worried of the diver’s intent to damage the coral or sea life.
 Also, there are certain rules in some countries around knives, which you need to be aware of.

 If at some point you intend to do any drift dives where you’re diving in a current, then you’ll need a surface marker buoy or SMB as a part of your scuba diving equipment.

-A surface marker buoy is a buoy which has a flag attached at the surface, which is linked to a diver via a length of cord.
-The diver is pushed along in the current, and sometimes at quite some speed, and the buoy at the surface follows the diver's course.
+A surface marker buoy is a buoy which has a flag attached at the surface.
+This is linked to a diver via a length of cord.
+The diver is pushed along in the current, and sometimes at quite some speed.
+The buoy stays at the surface and follows the diver’s course.

 The buoy enables the boat skipper to follow the divers during the course of their drift dive.